 Dementia is a significant and growing health and aged care issue in Australia that has a substantial impact on the health and quality of life of people with the condition, as well as their family and friends.
 As the condition progresses, the functional ability of an individual with dementia declines, eventually resulting in the reliance on care providers in all aspects of daily living.
 There is currently no cure for dementia but there are strategies that can assist in maintaining independence and quality of life for as long as possible.

-Data on this page are taken from the Dementia in Australia report, which provides detailed, up-to-date statistics and information on dementia.
+Data on this page are taken from chapters of the Dementia in Australia report, which provide detailed, up-to-date statistics and information on dementia.

 In 2021, it was estimated that there were between 386,200 (AIHW estimate) and 472,000 Australians living with dementia (Dementia Australia 2020a).
 Based on AIHW estimates, this is equivalent to 15 people with dementia per 1,000 Australians, which increases to 83 people with dementia per 1,000 Australians aged 65 and over.
 Nearly two-thirds of Australians with dementia are women.

 With an ageing and growing population, it is predicted that the number of Australians with dementia will more than double by 2058 – from 386,200 in 2021 to 849,300 in 2058 (533,800 women and 315,500 men) (Figure 1).